dpardo6/dpardo6/README.md

 Hello👋

-Currently an M3 at Rennaisance School of Medicine.
+Currently an M4 at Rennaisance School of Medicine.
 Studied Biomedical Engineering at GaTech.

-🌱 Currently interested/learning in how medicine and AI blend together in different ways.
+🌱 Currently interested/learning how medicine and technology can come together to improve the lives of the underserved community.

 <!---